 Install Anti-Ransomware Tool

 This is another of those things you can do that helps.
 They are generally free too which I know people like.
 There are several companies that make good tools.
 I use Bitdefender for my antivirus so I use their free tool for ransomware also.
-I included a link for you.
-Just follow it and download the tool and install it.

 Block Port 445